qwe854896/react-app-template/README.md

 ## Prerequisites

-You can find other alternatives of the following tools, but I think they make me feel comfortable.
+I'm using the VS Code extension `Dev Containers`, which needs you to install:

+- Docker
-- npm
+  - For creating container.
-  - I'm not sure if other package manager will be compatible now
 - VS Code
   - For those dev extensions.

 ## Install

-Clone this repo and execute `npm install`.
+Clone this repo by VS Code functions `Dev Containers: Clone Repository in ...`.

 ## Start

-Watch out if there are any breaking changes in packages, or you can execute `npm run dev` after installation.
+Watch out if there are any breaking changes in packages, or you can execute `yarn dev` after installation.

+## Remarks

+If you want to contribute to this repo, remember to modify the identity specified in `.devcontainer/postCreateCommand.sh`.